 – Open: 1975-1986 – air, water or oil cooling > 1300cc

 The teams are composed of 2 or 3 drivers, who take turns during a race of 4 hours.

-Team SuperBolide races a Kawasaki 1170 #111 in the EELC 2019 Classic Class and hopefully in the whole championship.
-For the first round at the Sunday Ride Classic, the riders were Denis Zanon, Christophe Gaime, and team manager Philippe Lebeau.
+Team SuperBolide raced a Kawasaki 1170 #111 in the EELC 2019 Classic Class for the first round during the Sunday Ride Classic.
+The riders were Denis Zanon, Christophe Gaime, and team manager Philippe Lebeau.